Sea Star Festival - Credit: Sea Star Photo Team

 Accommodation

-There’s an onsite campsite – the Sea Star Camp – which is right on the beach and minutes away from the main festival site.
-The campsite costs €30 per person for 2 nights or €40 for 3 nights – you can book online.
+There’s an on-site campsite – the Sea Star Camp – which is right on the beach and minutes away from the main festival site.
+The campsite costs €39 per person for 2 nights or €49 for 3 nights.
+You can book a space in the campsite online.

-Alternatively, you can book apartments or villas local to the festival site.
+It is also possible to book apartments or villas local to the festival site.
 See the Accommodation page for more details.

 Campsite - Credit: Sea Star Photo Team